 Susan holds a Master's Degree in Nutrition and Dietetics and recently finished her Dietetic Internship in May 2021.
-She passed the RDN exam and became licensed to practice in August 2021 and plans to start working in the field in early 2022.
+She passed the RDN exam and became licensed to practice in August 2021.
 She has also had a keen interest in canine nutrition for almost two decades and we feed our dogs exclusively a raw based diet.
-Chris is the Director of Facilities for a chain of Taco Bells out of Florida.
+Chris is the Director of Facilities for a local chain, Biscuitville, in North Carolina and Virginia.

 Our dogs live in the house with us, we are not a kennel nor do we breed often.
 This is a purely a hobby for us, so we breed when we want a puppy for ourselves.
 We do not supplement our income, nor is this an income based endeavor.
 We currently have 4 ridgebacks.
 We enjoy performance events as time permits, but spend more time hiking and running our dogs at home.

 The choice we made to bring home Gemini many years ago has resulted in so many friendships across the USA.
 It has allowed us many opportunities with our dogs to learn new things as care givers, investigate various events, and become better people.
 We are truly thankful that we had the opportunity to choose Gemini and travel such an incredible journey with her.
 Even better, what Gemini has started as our foundation will continue through the incredible hard work, devotion and endless love we have for this breed.